 We recognized the debt issuance costs incurred related to our 2019 Senior Notes as a reduction of the carrying amount of the 2019 Senior Notes.
-The debt issuance costs were amortized to interest expense using the straight-line method over the term of the 2019 Senior Notes.
+The debt issuance costs were amortized to interest expense using the straight-line method over the term of the 2019 Senior Notes and at December 31, 2020 were fully amortized.